itzzSVR-tech/Placement-Training/README.md

 - [x] Reverse a sentence and not the words in a String
 - [x] Remove Duplicates in a String and print the String without Duplicates

+- [ ] Get String from user and reverse only the words and not the sentence

 ## Recursion

 - [x] Factorial